Devil's Bridge Falls

 One of the more intriguing stops is beside a cave known as Robber's Cave.
 According to legend, this was the lair of a pair of brothers, the sons of Bartholomew, or Bat.
 These robbers, called Plant de Bat, or Bat's children, preyed upon passers-by along the main road, sometimes aided by their sister.

 They made the mistake of killing a rich man, and his outraged friends set dogs to track the robbers to their lair, where they were captured.
 The men were hanged and the woman burned at the stake as a witch.
 The cave was then partially plugged to prevent it from being used again for nefarious deeds!

 The Devil's Bridge Legend

-Admission to the Falls is by way of a kiosk which is manned during daylight hours, but open via a coin-operated turnstile at other times.
-If you want to make a day of it, why not plan a trip via the Vale of Rheidol Steam Railway, which terminates only a four minute walk from the Falls entrance.
+Admission to the Falls is by way of a kiosk which is manned during daylight hours but is open via a coin-operated turnstile at other times.
+If you want to make a day of it, why not plan a trip via the Vale of Rheidol Steam Railway, which terminates only a four-minute walk from the Falls entrance.

 About Devil's Bridge Falls

 Address: Woodlands, Devil's Bridge, Ceredigion, Wales, SY23 3JW

 Location: On the A4120, signposted from the village centre.